At a glance…

 Fluency in Spanish is not a prerequisite for the IVHQ Peru - Cusco volunteer program, however on certain projects, such as Teaching English, Medical, and the Andean Immersion project, volunteer work will be restricted with limited language ability.
 We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our local team in Cusco.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local team once in Cusco.
 Please note that Spanish lessons are not available to volunteers on the Jungle Conservation and Andean Immersion projects.

 Be sure to see all the sites in Peru while you are in country - the Mini Adventure combines the major hot spots of Peru into a 1-week excursion that can be added at the beginning or end of your volunteer program.
 You will be accompanied by a certified, bilingual tour guide for each trip, using Cusco as your home base between tours.
 The 6-day program compliments your volunteer experience, without the stress of trip planning.
-If you would like to add a Mini Adventure to your trip, you can arrange this directly with our local staff once you are in Cusco!
-The cost is US$590 and includes a Cusco city tour, 1-day Sacred Valley tour, Machu Picchu overnight trip with Vistadome Train, and a 2-day Lake Titicaca tour.
+If you would like to add a Mini Adventure to your trip, you can arrange this directly with our local staff once you are registered for the program.
+The cost is US$795 and includes a Cusco city tour, 1-day Sacred Valley tour, Machu Picchu overnight trip with Vistadome Train, and a 2-day Lake Titicaca tour.

 Fluency in Spanish is not a prerequisite for the IVHQ Peru - Cusco program, however on certain projects; Medical in particular, volunteer work will be restricted with limited language ability.
 We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Cusco.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local staff once in Cusco at the program orientation.
 The language lessons are tailored to each volunteer’s current level of Spanish and classes run from Monday through to Friday.
 The cost is very affordable and offered exclusively to IVHQ volunteers.